Motorbike Accident Compensation Lawyers Cairns

 Time Limits

-In the event the claim goes to Court, formal legal proceedings generally need to commence within three years from the date of the accident, unless the injured person was under 18 when the accident occurred.
+If the claim goes to Court, formal legal proceedings generally need to commence within three years from the date of the accident, unless the injured person was under 18 when the accident occurred.

 If you have been involved in a motor vehicle accident, speak to our team of personal injury lawyers today.